

 Your supervisors will provide academic support, ensuring your thesis is planned properly and written to expected standards.
 They’ll also help you adhere to Flinders University’s milestone and thesis submission timeframes.

 The college is responsible for providing you with resources for your candidature.
 Arrange to meet the college's administrative staff to gain access to additional resources that maybe available for you.
-They will assist you to settle in after you meet with your supervisor.
+They'll assist you to settle in after you meet with your supervisor.
 The HDR college contacts will be able to help you with your enquiries.

 Contact laboratory staff (if relevant)